franktatjana/solution-architect-playbook/README.md

 A collection of methods, templates, and practices to support Solution Architects in their strategic and technical responsibilities.

 ## Why this playbook?
 This playbook is here to make our work as Solution Architects easier and more effective.

 It helps us stay aligned, reuse what works, and focus on what brings real value to our customers.

 ## Playbook Goals
-- Provide a central hub for onboarding, ongoing education, and knowledge sharing to support skill development and team performance.
+- Provide **a central info hub** for onboarding, ongoing education, and knowledge sharing to support skill development and team performance.
-- Offer guidlines and methods for Solution Architects to engage as strategic partners in customer initiatives, aligned with business outcomes and long-term value.
+- Offer **guidlines and methods** for Solution Architects to engage as strategic partners in customer initiatives, aligned with business outcomes and long-term value.
-- Standardize best practices, ensure a consistent approach to technical discovery, solution design, POCs, and technical validation across the team to ensure repeatable success.
+- Standardize **best practices**, ensure a **consistent approach** to technical discovery, solution design, POCs, and technical validation across the team to ensure repeatable success.
-- Equip Solution Architects with reusable assets, templates, and technical use cases to reduce ramp-up time, speed up delivery, and scale impact.
+- Equip Solution Architects with **reusable assets, templates, and technical use cases** to reduce ramp-up time, speed up delivery, and scale impact.
-- Link technical solution to business impact, align technical activities with sales methodologies (e.g., MEDDPICC) to drive qualification, technical wins, and measurable influence on pipeline progression and revenue.
+- Link **technical solution to business impact**, align technical activities with sales methodologies (e.g., MEDDPICC) to drive qualification, technical wins, and measurable influence on pipeline progression and revenue.
-- Foster collaboration and transparency, create visibility into ongoing initiatives, lessons learned, and internal collaboration patterns to break down silos and support cross-functional alignment.
+- Foster **collaboration and transparency**, create visibility into ongoing initiatives, lessons learned, and internal collaboration patterns to break down silos and support cross-functional alignment.

 ## Purpose & Vision
 This playbook is designed to support Solution Architects in their day-to-day work and long-term impact.

 It brings together methods, reusable assets, and practical guidelines to help navigate complex projects with clarity and consistency.

 The aim is to create a shared foundation that enables SAs to work effectively across teams, speak the same language with sales and product colleagues, and focus on what matters most to our customers.